This program is a simulation of a day's traffic flow through a polling place. It is based on simple queueing theory

 The Cannot check in value describes a percentage of voters who are unable to check in for some reason, and thus

 do not move on to the voting queue.
+Many of these voters will typically be given provisional ballots.
+The default value

 The Simulate Walk-Offs checkbox adds a feature that "predicts" a possible number of voters who see that a line